ronaldoussoren/modulegraph/doc/modulegraph.rst

 .. method:: run_script(pathname[, caller])

-   Create a node by path (not module name).
+   Create, and return,  a node by path (not module name).
 The *pathname* should refer to a Python source file and will be scanned for dependencies.

    The optional argument *caller* is the the node that calls this script, and is used to add a reference in the graph.